xarray-contrib/xarray-simlab/doc/develop.rst

 Contributing to documentation
 -----------------------------

-xarray uses Sphinx_ for documentation, hosted on http://readthedocs.org .
+xarray-simlab uses Sphinx_ for documentation, hosted on http://readthedocs.org .
 Documentation is maintained in the RestructuredText markup language (``.rst`` files) in ``xarray-simlab/doc``.